Elic05/Natural-world/README.md

 # NFTs Community
 All holders will together build a growing community around τὰ φυσικὰ.
 As a reward and proof of membership to each member (as long as she/he has the art) will be given the project token as a benefit.

-# Benefits Indorse
+# Benefits
-- All NFT holders will have access to some benefits:
+All NFT holders will have access to some benefits:
 - Giveaways and drops (NFT holders)
 - Competitions (NFT holder and artists/developers/interested people in taking part in the project and receive benefits)
 - Full commercial rights
 - Early access or discounts to future drops
 - Project token
-- NFTs can be acquired with indorse token
 - Auctions
 - Seed reward (each seed generates a new tree)